juanpc2018/Matrox-MXO2-MAX/README.md

 B) Recoding to HDD/SSD with Matrox MAX h.264 to a known folder, known file name, </br>
 then create a VLC source in OBS [+] Add File, select File, Play Always, No Loop. </br>
 That way OBS will Play/Stream the MAX encoded file, only requires GPU for Streaming, No CPU at all. </br>
-Matrox MAX h.264 for Windows is best option for recording with MAX DSP. </br>
+Matrox MAX h.264 for Windows is the best option for recording with MAX DSP. </br>
 similar 2-software to/from SSD method is required for BlackMagic h.264 Pro Recorder *also DSP + MXPTiny for Windows. </p>

-what is Better? </br>
+whats Better? </br>
 BlackMagic h.264 Pro Recorder or Matrox MAX? </br>
 MXO2 Rack has Near 0-Latency HDMI/SDI Monitor Output. </br>
 BlackMagic Pro Recorder requires an HDMI/SDI Y-Splitter at the input, </br>